webcomponents/polyfills/packages/shadycss/shadow-parts.md

 ### Custom properties

+The spec behavior is that when a `::part` rule consumes a CSS Custom Property, the value of that property is determined at each site where that rule is _consumed_, not where the rule was _defined_.

-If a `::part` rule consumes a CSS custom property, then ShadyCSS switches to per-instance styling for any node that receives that rule, whereby each host is given a class that is unique for each set of CSS custom property values.
-This matches the existing behavior of ShadyCSS for custom properties.
+ShadyCSS emulates this behavior by switching to per-instance styling for any node that receives a `::part` rule that consumes a CSS Custom Property.
+This is identical to the behavior already used for normal custom property consumption in ShadyCSS, where each such host is given a class that is unique for its set of property values.

 Native: